aionius/You-Are-Awesome/You Are Awesome/Notes.md

 # Debugging
 lldb (low level debugger) - when used with po (print object) command or v (for frame variable) command, XCode will show the contents of values, or the result of expressions at the current point wher code was paused

+# Underscores as Numeric Place Holders

+Since Swift won’t allow commas inside of large numbers, it can sometimes be difficult to be sure that you’re accurately typing any large numeric literals properly in your code.
+Instead of using commas, Swift allows underscore characters to be used as no-impact placeholders.
+For example: to prevent you from being a zero off in 30000000000 you could type: 30_000_000_000.
+The underscores will not show up when values are displayed, and this number will otherwise function normally in any value that it is assigned to.

+var bigNumber = 30_000_000_000
+print(bigNumber, bigNumber * 10)
+// console output: 30000000000 300000000000

+# REPL (Read, Evaluate, Print, Loop)

+Executes code immediately, or when run, without needing to compile.
+Code that is exeucted instantly, without compiling, is said to be interpreted.